 Grits fun facts we missed?

-Feel free to let us know if we may have missed some grits fun facts.
-We always love to add to these lists.
+Let us know if we may have missed some grits fun facts in the comment section or our food truck forum.
 If we can verify that the facts is just that, a fact, we will give the reader credit in the article.

 Reference: Wikipedia: Fun Facts about Grits.